 Go-to tunes: Leikeli47, Disclosure, Osunlade, and Big Freedia when I’m working out.
 On the weekends I tend to listen to a ton of old Soulection Radio shows.
 They are around two hours long, so it’s nice to have a consistent flow of music all day long that I know I vibe with.

 On repeat: I’ve been making a lot of playlists for the smallest moments.
 I made this one for those evenings when all you want do is chill, wind down, enjoy your space, and maybe have a glass of wine.

 Jen Batchelor, founder of Kin Euphorics

-Go-to tunes: James Blake just released some great music the first week of July that I can’t stop listening to.
+Go-to tunes: James Blake released some great music last year that I can’t stop listening to.
 Bronze Avery is another killer artist and a go-to for dancing the day away.
 Both he and Remi Wolf are kept in pretty heavy rotation at Kin Clubhouse.